-For This, First, you have to go through the CBA assessment from the assessing body where you need to write 36 competencies for P.Eng and 4 category competencies with Geoscience Workplace Examples.
-CDRAustralia.Org has a team of well-qualified and experienced engineers to make high-quality competency assessment report to get 100% POSITIVE ASSESSMENT.
+For this, First, you have to go through the CBA assessment from the assessing body, where you need to write 36 competencies for P.Eng and 4 category competencies with Geoscience Workplace Examples.
+CDRAustralia.Org has a team of well-qualified and experienced engineers to produce a high-quality competency assessment report to achieve a 100% POSITIVE ASSESSMENT.

 - Regulates the practice of engineering and geoscience in Manitoba